buddy-link/buddy-docs/docs/sdks/typescript/quickstart.md

 ### React wallet adapter

-Here's a comprehensive implementation adding the wallet adapter framework.
+Here's a comprehensive implementation adding the wallet adapter framework to use with buddylink.

 #### Install the wallet adapter dependencies